Fox Theatre (Portland, Oregon): History

 The Mayfair closed in October 1953 to undergo a nine-month restoration, becoming part of Fox West Coast Theatre's CinemaScope line of movie theaters.
 The local architectural firm Dougan and Heims oversaw the building's conversion.
 To promote the theatre's reopening, 20th Century Fox chartered an airplane and brought celebrities to Portland, including Rex Allen, Edward Arnold, Van Heflin, Rita Moreno, Mary Murphy, Johnnie Ray, and Mamie Van Doren.
-City and state official, along with members of the public, greeted the celebrities at Portland International Airport.
+City and state officials, along with members of the public, greeted the celebrities at Portland International Airport.
 The venue, billed as the "Million Dollar" Fox Theatre, opened on August 12, 1954.
 It featured the second largest screen in the United States (two feet smaller than the screen at the Roxy Theatre in New York City).
 The theatre opened to the public the following day (August 13), screening Broken Lance (1954).

 The Fox stopped screening films regularly in September 1990, then hosted occasional special events before the venue was demolished in 1997.
 The block is now occupied by the Fox Tower.